STONELICK LAKE STATE PARK

 Camper Cabins, #1

-There are 115 campsites, all with electricity, at Stonelick's main campground.
+There are 115 campsites, 109 with electricity, at Stonelick's main campground.
 The campground is equipped with showers, flush toilets, dump station and laundry facilities.
-A primitive group camp area is available for organized groups on a reservation basis.
-Pit latrines are found at the group camp.
-Four Rent-A-Camp units consisting of a tent, dining canopy, cooler, cook stove and other equipment can be rented during the summer months by reservation.
 Pet camping is permitted on designated sites.
+There is a camp store with items for sale.

 A nice public beach provides enjoyment for swimmers and sunbathers on the lake's south shore.